TurboWarp/docs/docs/development/extensions/unsandboxed.md

 As you don't have control over extensions.turbowarp.org, you will have to use the latter option.
 For this, you will *need* a local HTTP server running on port 8000 *exactly*.

-Up until this point we've suggested using a port other than 8000, but now that we're going to write extensions without the sandbox, you should start using **port 8000 exactly.**
+Up until this point, we've suggested using a port other than 8000, but now that we're going to write extensions without the sandbox, you should start using **port 8000 exactly.**

 ## Syntax

-The syntax for unsandboxed extensions is very familiar, but has some differences.
+The syntax for unsandboxed extensions is very familiar but has some differences.
 Technically, if you just copy and paste your old sandboxed extensions as unsandboxed extensions, it will appear to just work.
 However, this is dangerous and is likely to cause bugs later.

 If your sandboxed extension has code like like this: